status-im/nim-chronos/docs/src/concepts.md

 # Concepts

+Async/await is a programming model that relies on cooperative multitasking to coordinate the concurrent execution of procedures, using event notifications from the operating system or other treads to resume execution.

 <!-- toc -->

 ## The dispatcher

-Async/await programming relies on cooperative multitasking to coordinate the concurrent execution of procedures, using event notifications from the operating system to resume execution.

 The event handler loop is called a "dispatcher" and a single instance per thread is created, as soon as one is needed.